IBM/java-iceberg-toolkit/README.md

 ```
 $ java -jar <jar_name> --help
 usage: java -jar <jar_name> [options] command [args]
+ -c,--credential <credentials>    Supported credentials : AWS
+    --catalog <value>             Read properties for this catalog from
+                                  the config file
     --format <iceberg|hive>       The format of the table we want to
                                   display
  -h,--help                        Show this help message